History of Chinese Americans in Chicago: Religion

 Compared to Chinese in China, there is a higher proportion of Christians among the Chinese in Chicago.
 Chinese Christians operate their own missions.
 The Chinese Christian Union Church, an interdenominational church, has its main facility on Wentworth Avenue in Chicago and satellite facilities in the suburbs and in Bridgeport.
-Chinese Catholics, many of whom originate from Hong Kong and had converted to Christianity, attend the St. Marie Incoronata, an Italian Catholic church on Alexander Street.
+Chinese Catholics, many of whom originate from Hong Kong and had converted to Christianity, attend the former St. Maria Incoronata, an Italian Catholic church on Alexander Street.
 The St. Therese School, founded by the Maryknoll Sisters, was established for the Chinese community.

 Christians in the United States attempted to convert Chinese from their native religions after the Chinese began arriving.
 The earliest recorded Chinese Baptist mission was one that opened on Clark Street, in the Chinese area, in 1878.
 In the early 20th century, of all cities, Chicago had the largest number of Chinese Sunday schools.
 In the South Side and West Side of Chicago, these smaller Chinese Sunday schools opened near laundry businesses operated by Chinese.
 By 1995 these Sunday schools ceased to exist.
 Franciscan priests and nuns established the first Catholic missions for Chinese people.

+Bridgeport, to the west of Chinatown, is home to the Ling Shen Ching Tze Buddhist temple, located in a building which was originally built in 1894 by renowned Chicago architects Burnham and Root.
+The temple opened in 1992 and serves a growing Chinese Buddhist community on the city's Southwest Side.